rlueder/spicetify-announcer/README.md

 ```

 5. Update `~/.config/config-xpui.ini` to include SpicetifyAnnouncer.js in the
    extensions line, you only need to do this once.
-(NOTE: the location of
-   the file might be different on your system).
+(NOTE: your file might be in a different location depending on your system)

 ```
 [AdditionalOptions]